zzzprojects/learn-orm/tutorials/ssis/packages.md

  - A log can provide the start and finish time for a package run.
  - A log provider defines the destination type and the format that the package and its containers and tasks can use to log run-time information.
- - The logs are associated with a package, but the tasks and containers in the package can log information to any package log.
+ - The logs are associated with a package, but the package's tasks and containers can log information to any package log.

 ### Variables